Bath and shower products, as part of the $50-billion personal care products industry, have become big business in the United States.

 The bars are then placed on custom made oak and stainless steel screened drying racks and cured for about three more weeks.

 This meticulous process produces the mildest soap that can be made.
 Often lasting about twice as long as conventional bars, this handcrafted aromatherapy soap is extremely moisturizing and soothing to your skin.

-Ingredients You Can Trust – That's All You'll Find in Our Mercola Sweet Orange Moisturizing Bath and Shower Gel, Foaming Hand Soap and Shea Butter Bar
+Ingredients You Can Trust – That's All You'll Find in Our Foaming Hand Soap and Shea Butter Bar

-Here's a quick snapshot of the ingredients you'll find in our Sweet Orange Moisturizing Bath and Shower Gel, our unscented Foaming Hand Soap, and our soothing Shea Butter Bar Soap:
+Here's a quick snapshot of the ingredients you'll find in my unscented Foaming Hand Soap and soothing Shea Butter Bar Soap:

 - Organic Coconut Oil

 Richly rejuvenating to your skin, organic coconut oil protects against damaging free radicals and can protect skin from blemishes, signs of aging, or overexposure to sunlight.
 Coconut oil helps keep your skin's connective tissues strong and supple.

 Helps create a youthful and noticeably smooth appearance by removing the outer layer of dead skin cells.
 It can even penetrate into the deeper layers of your skin and strengthen the underlying tissues.

 Known as "nature's wrinkle fighter," jojoba oil is a pure and luxurious liquid wax ester from cold-pressed seeds of the Simmondsia chinensis and S. californica desert shrubs native to the Sonora Desert in the southwestern U.S. Penetrates deeply into your skin and helps retain moisture skin elasticity.

 Leaves your skin feeling smooth, soft and supple.